Fahad-Almaani/AI-path-finder-with-A-/README.md

-# Path Finder using A* Algorithem
+# Path finder using A* Algorithm

-## This Is a AI course project For impleminting A* serach Algorithem in a Maze game
+## This Is a AI course project For impleminting A* serach Algorithm in a Maze game

 How To Run: